 And the NHS in Wales used a variety of evaluation methods for their coaching programme a few years ago, including questionnaires, collecting data on the perceptions of the coaches involved, and asking coach/coachee pairs to write “learning vignettes” about what they were working on, and how successful the coaching relationship had proved to be.

-Step 3: Measure the impact of coaching
+Step 3: Measure the impact of the organisation's coaching strategy

 Once you’ve chosen the most convenient and effective methods to evaluate your coaching strategy at your workplace, all you have to do is start collecting data!

-However, it can be helpful to talk about how you’ll be evaluating your coaching programme with everyone involved beforehand, to ensure compliance with data collection, as well as draw everyone’s attention to the results the organization is hoping to achieve during the coaching programme.
+However, it can be helpful to talk about how you’ll be evaluating your coaching programme with everyone involved beforehand, to ensure compliance with data collection, as well as draw everyone’s attention to the results the organisation is hoping to achieve during the coaching programme.

 Step 4: Report on coaching activity and outcomes